molllol/artshop/README.md

 ## Installation Instructions
 You need to have git installed on your device first to be able to run git commands on the command line.
 To download git https://git-scm.com/downloads
 Aftar installing git:
-Open your terminal and then type
+Open your terminal (in an IDE such as VScode  or Command Prompt/Mac Terminal)and then type

 ### $ git clone https://github.com/molllol/artshop.git